5 Tips for Animation in Marketing Video Production

 3. Recording Voiceover is Part of Animation Pre-Production

-The script and your visual examples will be used to create a styleframe and storyboards, which ultimately dictate what shows up on screen.
-Making changes to your script once animation has begun can be costly and derail your timeline.
+The script and your visual examples will be used to create a styleframe and storyboards, which ultimately dictate what shows up on the screen.
+Making changes to your script once the animation has begun can be costly and derail your timeline.

 4. Know Which Platforms You’ll Include in Your Marketing Plan From the Start